Kegbot/kegbot-server/docs/source/kegboard-guide/firmware.rst

 Mac OS X, and Windows.

 .. note::
-  The minimum supported version is Arduino 0018.
+  The recommended version is Arduino 1.0

 When unzipped you will have a single directory that contains all the arduino software.
-The name will be something like ``arduino-0018/`` (the version number may be different.)
+The name will be something like ``arduino-1.0/`` (the version number will be different for previous versions.)

 Place this directory somewhere appropriate.
 For Mac users, you can drag it to your Applications folder.